Himalayan Yoga Academy

-So Now, You’ve completed your yoga teacher training course, taught your final practical and theoretical class, and had joy in your graduation ceremony.
-So, the question is What now?
+So now, you’ve completed your yoga teacher training course, taught your final practical and theoretical class, and had joy in your graduation ceremony.
+So, the question is, what now?
 Well, first of all, enjoy the moment because ones like these don’t come along very often.
-You’ve probably worked hard in one of the most intense periods of your life – whether it was a weekend-based two-year yoga teacher training course or a four-week one, you’ve likely felt some changes in your perspective on life permanently and it’s almost time to consider what comes next.
+You’ve probably worked hard in one of the most intense periods of your life – whether it was a weekend-based two-year yoga teacher training course or a four-week one, you’ve likely felt some permanent changes in your perspective on life permanently, and it’s almost time to consider what comes next.
 Here you will learn What To Do after you finish your yoga teacher training

 Yoga for Depression

+What is Depression?
 Depression (major depressive disorder or clinical depression) is a common but serious mood disorder.
-It causes severe symptoms that affect how you feel, thinks, and handle daily activities, such as sleeping, eating, or working.
-Learn How Yoga for Depression
+It causes severe symptoms that affect how you feel, think, and handle daily activities, such as sleeping, eating, or working.
+Learn if Yoga for Depression is helpful or not.

-Proper Counseling and psychotherapy are natural remedies but are not effective as self-realization.
+Proper Counseling and psychotherapy are natural remedies but are not as effective as self-realization.
 Self-control, self-realization, and self-awareness are the basic parameters concerned in YOGA.
-Hence Yoga can be beneficial for Depression.
+Hence, Yoga can be beneficial for Depression.

 Why Yoga for Depression?

-Yoga poses increase blood circulation to the brain and stop the production of those hormones which are causing depression.
-Yoga does not have any side effects and this is the best reason it became a better option as compared to other streams of medicine.
+Yoga poses increase blood circulation to the brain and stop the production of those hormones that are causing depression.
+Yoga does not have any side effects, and this is the best reason it became a better option as compared to other streams of medicine.
 Hence, Yoga keeps you in a fresh, positive, and calm mood.
 Here are some poses that help you deal with depression.

-- Bridge Pose: Bridge Pose is an accessible backbend that will open your front body and leave you feeling grounded and rejuvenated.
+The Bridge Pose is an accessible backbend that will open your front body and leave you feeling grounded and rejuvenated.
 It greatly improves the circulation of blood.
-Helps alleviate stress and mild depression, Calms the brain and central nervous system.
+Helps alleviate stress and mild depression and calms the brain and central nervous system.

-- Reverse Warrior Pose: Reverse Warrior — Viparita Virabhadrasana (VIP-uh-REE-tuh veer-uh-buh-DRAHS-uh-nuh) — is a standing yoga pose that stretches the waist and energizes the whole body. within this pose, you will be giving your brain quite a workout as well. when practiced with a little mindfulness and awareness, this posture can be really awesome for your body.
+Reverse Warrior — Viparita Virabhadrasana (VIP-uh-REE-tuh veer-uh-buh-DRAHS-uh-nuh) — is a standing yoga pose that stretches the waist and energizes the whole body.
+This pose gives your brain a great workout as well.
+When practiced with mindfulness and awareness, it can be incredibly beneficial for your body.

-- Ardhakati Chakrasana: It helps in clearing blockages in the lungs and improves breathing.
-It increases blood supply to lateral thoracic muscles as they are stretched.
+It helps clear blockages in the lungs and improves breathing.
+It increases blood supply to the lateral thoracic muscles as they are stretched.

-Pranayama: The regular practice of Pranayama can be quite effective in not only overcoming anxiety and depression among the elderly but also helping them in promoting mental health which will help them develop a sort of resilience to any kind of mental or physical illness.
-Pranayams like bhramari and nadisodhana help greatly in improving your thinking capacity.
+Pranayama: The regular practice of Pranayama can be quite effective in not only overcoming anxiety and depression among the elderly but also helping them in promoting mental health.
+It will help them develop a sort of resilience to any kind of mental or physical illness.
+Pranayams like Bhramari and Nadisodhana help greatly in improving your thinking capacity.

 Is Vegan Food Always Healthy?

+Why a Vegan Meal?
+Is Vegan Food always healthy?
 The recent rise of plant-based food choices around the world is an exciting step towards people choosing to eat and embrace a healthier, more sustainable diet and lifestyle.
-From a solely dietary perspective, a vegan diet avoids meat, dairy, eggs, seafood and any foods that have derivatives of animal products.
+From a solely dietary perspective, a vegan diet avoids meat, dairy, eggs, seafood, and any foods that have derivatives of animal products.
 Far from being restrictive, a vegan diet offers abundant choice and creativity.
-Queestion: Is Vegan Food Always Healthy
+Question: Is Vegan Food Always Healthy

 A vegan meal provides a wide variety of positive benefits.
-Various scientific studies have shown that a plant-based, whole food diet has the ability to lower the risk of various types of illness and disease including cancer, diabetes, cardio-vascular disease, high blood pressure and degenerative brain disease.
+Various scientific studies have shown that a plant-based, whole food diet can lower the risk of various types of illness and disease, including cancer, diabetes, cardiovascular disease, high blood pressure and degenerative brain disease.
 A well-planned vegan diet has less saturated fat and cholesterol and more vitamins C and E, dietary fiber, folic acid, potassium, magnesium, and phytochemicals such as carotenoids and flavonoids.
-As a result, vegan can be said a perfectly balanced healthy life.
+As a result, veganism can be said to be a perfectly balanced, healthy life.

 The unhealthy lifestyle of most people is a major reason behind the development and exacerbation of many chronic diseases.
-A very reason to do a yoga retreat is to give yourself a truly relaxing and recreational experience.
-Improve flexibility by doing yoga asana.
-Improving lifestyles through new residential experiences that promote healthy behaviors, calm the mind with meditation & breathing exercises and feel the vibration of chanting Sanskrit mantras.
-So WHY Taking A YOGA RETREAT is Important
+A very good reason to do a yoga retreat is to give yourself a truly relaxing and recreational experience.
+Improve flexibility by doing yoga asanas.
+Improving lifestyles through new residential experiences that promote healthy behaviors, calm the mind with meditation & breathing exercises, and feel the vibration of chanting Sanskrit mantras.
+So WHY Taking A YOGA RETREAT is Important.

-- You can truly connect with nature as there are so many retreat places in beautiful locations and this is the best way to get out of your daily busy life.
+1. You can truly connect with nature as there are so many retreat places in beautiful locations.
+This is the best way to get out of your busy daily life.

-- Say Bye-Bye to the daily technology life, during the retreat, no need to update your status and tweet or re-tweet every hour you will not feel like being online 24×7.
+2. Say Bye-Bye to the daily technology life.
+During the retreat, no need to update your status and tweet or re-tweet every hour.
+You will not feel like being online 24×7.

-- We give so much of ourselves in our daily lives that can be personal or professional and we realize us impossible to take a moment just for ourselves.
-In a yoga and meditation retreat you get the opportunity to meet some amazing people from the other part of the world, you can also use it as an opportunity to be alone.
+5. We give so much of ourselves in our daily lives can be personal and professional, and we realize us impossible to take a moment just for ourselves.
+In a yoga and meditation retreat, you get the opportunity to meet some amazing people from the other part of the world, you can also use it as an opportunity to be alone.

-- A yoga retreat keeps you far from your stresses about your duties where you need permission to truly relax, retreat allows you to listen to your body, rest when you need it, and be free from daily stress.
+6. A yoga retreat keeps you far from your stresses about your duties where you need permission to truly relax.
+A retreat allows you to listen to your body, rest when you need it, and be free from daily stress.

 Home Remedies for Nasal Congestion

 This natural herb has anti-inflammatory properties that help in the detoxification of mucous membranes.
-Add some fenugreek seeds in hot water or tea and drink it two-three times a day.
-The heat and damp fenugreek seeds will help thin the mucus allowing it to get out of the system naturally and further opening the sinus cavities.
+Add some fenugreek seeds to hot water or tea and drink it two to three times a day.
+The heat and damp fenugreek seeds will help thin the mucus, allowing it to get out of the system naturally and further opening the sinus cavities.

 Eucalyptus oil relieves the symptoms of sinus congestion.
 It may also help kill germs in and around the nasal passage that contribute to a sinus infection.

-Jal neti is a yogic action designed for nasal cleansing where salted lukewarm water is used to get rid of the congestion and blockages of the nasal and the. respiratory tract.
-Jal neti helps keep you safe from many diseases and also encourages smooth breathing exchange through the nostril.
+Jal neti is a yogic action designed for nasal cleansing, where salted lukewarm water is used to get rid of the congestion and blockages of the nasal cavity and the respiratory tract.
+Jal neti helps keep you safe from many diseases and also encourages smooth breathing through the nostrils.

 Why is Ayurveda Important?